UNIDROIT: Intergovernmental negotiation stage

 A preliminary draft instrument prepared by the study group is presented to the Governing Council for approval and guidance on the next steps.
 If it is a preliminary draft Convention, the Council usually requests the Secretariat to form a committee of governmental experts to finalize a draft Convention for submission to a Diplomatic Conference.
-If an alternative to a preliminary draft Convention is deemed unsuitable for the committee, the Council authorizes its publication and dissemination by UNIDROIT.
+If an alternative to a preliminary draft Convention is deemed suitable for the committee, the Council authorizes its publication and dissemination by UNIDROIT.

 Participation in UNIDROIT committees is open to representatives of all Member States, and additional States, international organizations, and professional associations may be invited as observers.
 The finalized draft Convention by the committee is submitted to the Governing Council for approval.
 If it reflects a consensus among the participating States and has a good chance of adoption at a Diplomatic Conference, the Council authorizes its transmission to the Conference.
 The Diplomatic Conference, convened by a UNIDROIT Member State, adopts the draft Convention as an international Convention.